dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 ## Repeating Action with Loops ##
 Ruby's facilities for looping repeatedly through code also allow you to incorporate conditional logic: you can loop *while* a given condition is true (such as a variable being equal to a given value), and you can loop *until* a given condition is true.
 You can also break out of a loop *unconditionally*, terminating the loop at a certain point, and resume execution of the program after the loop.

 We'll look at several ways to loop-starting, appropriately with a method called `loop`.

 ### *Unconditional looping with the loop method* ###
 The `loop` method doesn't take any normal arguments: you just call it.
 It does, however, take a code block-that is, a delimited set of program instructions, written as part of the method call (the call to `loop`) and available to be executed *from* the method.
 (We'll look at code blocks in much more detail later in this chapter.
-Can get by with just the placeholder level of knowlege here.)
+Can get by with just the placeholder level of knowledge here.)
 The anatomy of a call to `loop`, then, looks like this:

 `loop codeblock`